Foreign relations of the United Kingdom: History

 Following the formation of the Kingdom of Great Britain (which united England and Scotland) in 1707, British foreign relations largely continued those of the Kingdom of England.
 British foreign policy initially focused on achieving a balance of power within Europe, with no one country achieving dominance over the affairs of the continent.
 This policy remained a major justification for Britain's wars against Napoleon, and for British involvement in the First and Second World Wars.
 Secondly Britain continued the expansion of its colonial "First British Empire" by migration and investment.

 France was the chief enemy until the defeat of Napoleon in 1815.
 It had a much larger population and a more powerful army, but a weaker navy.
 The British were generally successful in their many wars.
 The notable exception, the American War of Independence (1775–1783), saw Britain, without any major allies, defeated by the American colonials who had the support of France, the Netherlands and (indirectly) Spain.
 A favoured British diplomatic strategy involved subsidising the armies of continental allies (such as Prussia), thereby turning London's enormous financial power to military advantage.
 Britain relied heavily on its Royal Navy for security, seeking to keep it the most powerful fleet afloat, eventually with a full complement of bases across the globe.
 British dominance of the seas was vital to the formation and maintaining of the British Empire, which was achieved through the support of a navy larger than the next two largest navies combined, prior to 1920.
-The British generally stood alone until the early 20th century, when it became friendly with the U.S. and made alliances with Japan, France and Russia.
-Germany was now the main antagonist.
+The British generally stood alone until the early 20th century, when it became friendly with the U.S. and made alliances with Japan, France and Russia and Germany former antagonist now ally.

 1814–1914

-The 100 years were generally peaceful--a sort of Pax Britannica enforced by the Royal Navy.
+The 100 years were generally peaceful—a sort of Pax Britannica enforced by the Royal Navy.
 There were two important wars, both limited in scope.
 The Crimean War (1853–1856) saw the defeat of Russia and its threat to the Ottoman Empire.
-The Second Boer War (1899–1902) saw the defeat of the two Boer republics in South Africa.
+The Second Boer War (1899–1902) saw the defeat of the two Boer republics in South Africa and Boxer Rebellion happen the same year.
 London became the world's financial centre, and commercial enterprise expanded across the globe.
 The "Second British Empire" was built with a base in Asia (especially India) and Africa.